devrafaelantunes/devrafaelantunes/README.md

-### Welcome to my profile, thanks for coming!
-I'm a passionate Elixir programmer, currently studying Software Engineering at UNAERP 🇧🇷.
+### Hey you!
+Welcome to my profile, thanks for coming!
+My name is Rafael Antunes and I'm a passionate Elixir programmer, currently studying Software Engineering at UNAERP 🇧🇷.
 I have experience in RESTful APIs, Elixir, Phoenix, LiveView, Ecto, JavaScript, React.js and PostgreSQL.